sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 The device is not 100% reliable, and while you can choose your destination, you are only guaranteed to arrive near the target at a location chosen by the Narrator.

-At the Narratorís discretion, at 20th level your device improves further and your portal can traverse not just the universe but the whole multiverse and even different time periods.
+At the Narrator√≠s discretion, at 20th level your device improves further and your portal can traverse not just the universe but the whole multiverse and even different time periods.
 The planes of existence, eras, timelines, and transcendent states available are up to the sole discretion of the Narrator.

 Once you have used this feature you cannot use it again until you have finished a long rest.